 Performance Standard: The performance standard for the aggregate institutional passing rate is 80 percent.
-To be rated Exceptional Institutional Performance (EIP), a college must meet the 80 percent standard and cannot have any licensure/certification exams for which the college controls who was eligible to sit for the exam with a passing rate less than 70%.
+To be rated Exceptional Institutional Performance (EIP), a college cannot have any licensure/certification exams for which the college controls who was eligible to sit for the exam with a passing rate less than 70%.

-System Results: In 2007-2008, 45 community colleges met or exceeded the aggregate institutional passing rate of 80 percent; 28 community colleges achieved the EIP level of performance.
+System Results: In 2008-2009, 47 community colleges met or exceeded the aggregate institutional passing rate of 80 percent; 36 community colleges had no exam for which they controlled who took the exam with a passing rate less than 70%.
 The System average of aggregate institutional passing rate was eighty-six percent (86%).